jech/galene-stt/README.md

 ./galene-stt https://galene.org:8443/group/public/stt
 ```

+If galene-stt reports dropped samples, then your machine is not fast
-You may specify a specific model using the `-model` command-line option:
+enough for the selected model.
+Specify a faster model using the `-model`
+command-line option:

 ```
 ./galene-stt -model models/ggml-tiny.bin \